perkowitz/issho/doc/Getting-Started.md

 file, but be sure to edit the script to point to the copied jar.
 If you build the code elsewhere, copy the script and jar to your Pi.

-For example, copy the script, jar, and properties to your `~/bin` directory, and edit the script like this:
+For example, copy the script, jar, settings, and properties to your `~/bin` directory, and edit the script like this:

 `#!/bin/sh`